Skip to main content

 # Exit codes: 0 = OK, 1 = expired/missing, 2 = expiring soon

 Wire this into a cron job or systemd timer.
-See Auth monitoring for systemd/Termux example scripts.
+See Health checks for a worked systemd-timer example.

 Trusted-proxy auth (multi-user)

 This mode bypasses WednesdayAI’s built-in authentication.
-Misconfiguration can expose your gateway to unauthorized access.
-Read this section carefully.
+Misconfiguration can expose your gateway.
+Ensure there is no path to the gateway that bypasses the proxy.

 {